sqldelight/sqldelight/docs/common/gradle.md

 This only affects code generation; it does not change the SQL schema or generated migration output.

 This can be used to update generated Kotlin APIs before a follow-up schema migration drops the column.
-SQLDelight fails compilation if a configured table or column does not exist.
+SQLDelight fails compilation if a configured table or column does not exist, or if a model-bound insert explicitly lists a codegen-excluded column.

 Defaults to empty.